 If you directly gift a piece of real estate to your child or grandchild, the IRS considers it as a gift and it is not tax-deductible.
 You can gift a maximum of $17,000 in a year (as per 2023 rules) without owing any taxes.
 Gifting more does require you to file a gift tax return (Form 709), even though you might not have to actually pay additional taxes.
 It's always advised to consult an estate planning attorney for detailed advice tailored to your situation.

 Estate Planning Strategies With Heritage Law

 Considering how to give your children your house or other assets?
 Be sure to work out a plan with a knowledgeable estate planning and elder lawyer.
-Contact elder law attorney Brad Sarkauskas of Heritage Law by calling 414-253-8500 for a free consultation.
+Contact elder law attorney Brad Sarkauskas of Heritage Law by calling 414-253-8500 or by filling out our online form for a free consultation.
 Our goal is to achieve results that will benefit future generations.